googleapis/mcp-toolbox-sdk-python/packages/toolbox-core/DEVELOPER.md

 ### CI and GitHub Actions

 This repository uses GitHub Actions for CI.
-Linting, type-checking, and integration tests are run automatically on pull requests.
+Linting, type-checking, Cloud Build triggers, and integration tests are run automatically on pull requests.

 * **Linting and Type Checking:** Configured in `lint-toolbox-core.yaml`.
 * **Integration Tests:** Executed via Cloud Build, defined in